HOW I LIVE NOWView the trailer in our news section

 Produced by Cowboy Films and Passion Pictures the film has been developed in association with Film 4.
-Financed by the BFI and Film 4, Momentum Alliance are set to distribute in the UK in 2013 and Protagonist Pictures are selling internationally.
+Financed by the BFI and Film 4, Entertainment One are distributing in the UK and Protagonist Pictures selling internationally.

 THE LAST KING OF SCOTLAND

 The Last King of Scotland stars Forest Whitaker and James McAvoy and is based on events surrounding the Ugandan dictator Idi Amin's regime, as seen by his personal physician during the 1970s.
 The film was directed by Kevin MacDonald and won numerous awards, including a BAFTA for Best British Film and an Oscar for Best Actor.
 The film was released worldwide by Fox Searchlight and produced with Lisa Bryer and Andrea Calderwood.